- Benefits and Fees

 Holiday villages - a variety of accommodation types on a large complex.
 A range of facilities are also available which may or may not be included in the tariff

 Hostel and hostel type accommodation - group, activity, backpacker and bunkhouse accommodation, and camping barns

 Campus accommodation - the campus scheme covers the universities and colleges that are able to accommodate visitors during the vacation periods

-Alternative accommodation and single caravans - not star rated and covers accommodation such as wigwams, tipis, yurts, single caravans and accommodation that cannot provide facilities or services associated with mainstream accommodation.
-Good practice guidelines are also available
+Glamping accommodation and single caravans - not star rated and covers accommodation such as wigwams, tipis, yurts, single caravans and accommodation that cannot provide facilities or services associated with mainstream accommodation.

 The Visitor Attraction Quality Scheme (VAQAS) offers a consumer-focused quality assessment to identify strengths and highlight developmental areas.
 It does not attempt to grade attractions, but will assess each on its own merits.